cwgoes/pluranimity.org/_posts/2019-02-25-comparative-advantages-distributed-ledgers.md

   if we accept premise, possible to enforce post hoc subsidies according to ratio of probability distributions or something

 objections to feasibility

+- data cannot be individually verified
+  ~> not in all cases, but verification just needs to be cost-to-forge, not perfect

 - still too complex to contract, not efficient at scale information from smart devices, doesn't need to be that complex (e.g. time of death)